-I categorize my books according to where the author is from, as well which country the story took me, and some genre shelving, +….
+I categorize my books where the author is from, as well which country the story took me, and some genre shelving, +….
 I have always written in the register how many books I read (and I love the statistics) and all the publishing information(year, publisher) as well as my own thoughts about the books.
 Its easier with Goodreads and LibraryThing now.

 In the past 15 years I have read a minimum of 50 books a year.
 It’s not a lot.
 In the last 4 years I have successfully read and reviewed at least 75 +, which is something I am happy about.
 Every year I want to read one book more.